 “Kids are too soft these days.”

-I rolled my eyes and tuned out the parent next to me at the youth baseball game when he started on a tirade about “today’s kids.”
+I rolled my eyes and tuned out the parent next to me at the youth baseball game when they started on a tirade about “today’s kids.”

 The truth is, I’m tired of hearing people say that we are raising a generation of soft kids.